drycc/workflow/src/understanding-workflow/concepts.md

 # Concepts

-Deis Workflow is a lightweight application platform that deploys and scales Twelve-Factor apps as containers across a Kubernetes cluster.
+Drycc Workflow is a lightweight application platform that deploys and scales Twelve-Factor apps as containers across a Kubernetes cluster.

 ## Twelve-Factor Applications